datasweet/kibana-datasweet-formula/README.md

 # Installation
 This plugin is supported by :
  - Kibana 6.x
- - Kibana >= 5.5
+ - Kibana 5.6

 Copy the last installation url for your version of Kibana from the [repository releases](https://github.com/datasweet-fr/kibana-datasweet-formula/releases/latest).
 ```
 ./bin/kibana-plugin install  https://github.com/datasweet-fr/kibana-datasweet-formula/releases/download/version_name/datasweet_formula-X.X.X_kibana-major.minor.patch.zip
 ```
 # Features
-Check out what it can do in the [documentation.](http://www.datasweet.fr/datasweet-formula.html)
+Check out what it can do in the [documentation.](http://www.datasweet.fr/datasweet-formula/)

 # Questions ? problems ? suggestions ?
-If you've found a bug or want to request a feature, please create a [GitHub Issue](https://github.com/datasweet-fr/kibana-datasweet-formula/issues/new).
+If you find a bug or want to request a feature, please create a [GitHub Issue](https://github.com/datasweet-fr/kibana-datasweet-formula/issues/new).

 # Credits
 Datasweet Formula is built on [Javascript Expression Evaluator](https://silentmatt.com/javascript-expression-evaluator/) by Silent Matt.